 Hone this essential skill for career growth with a fun and active session.

 Learn to integrate your research skills into your teaching and become a more reflective teacher by earning nationally- recognized, microcertifications through the national CIRTL Network.
 We offer a 10-minute intro/overview or a 40-minute workshop-style introuction to teaching-as-research.

 This exciting in-person workshop draws on improv and theatre techniques to improve your research communication skills, increase your comfort in front of audiences, and help you gain confidence.
 You will learn techniques to pitch your research to broad audiences and to respond to questions about your work.
 Students who participate in this workshop may also be interested in joining our bi-monthly grad student Improv for Communication series to practice skills.

 Learn where to find funding as a grad student.
 Learn strategies to find funders that fit your research and project goals.

 Learn to “think like a reviewer” in this workshop, where you will use targeted opportunities and begin to think about your project narrative, methods, justification, and fit with the funder.

 Navigating Grad School

-This session explores how to use an Individual Development Plans (IDP) to stay on track, communicate with your advisor, and understand your skills, interests, and values.
+This session explores how to use an Individual Development Plan (IDP) to stay on track, communicate with your advisor, and understand your skills, interests, and values.